|Title:||Assistant Athletic Director/Recruiting Coordinator/Head Men's Basketball Coach|

-Mitch Oliver is entering his 11th season as head men’s basketball coach and his 11th year as an Assistant Athletic Director at Albertus Magnus College in the 2017-18 academic year.
+Mitch Oliver begins his 12th season as head men’s basketball coach and his 12th year as an Assistant Athletic Director/Recruiting Coordinator at Albertus Magnus College.

-The Falcons have won six GNAC Tournament titles in the last eight seasons, while combining for an all-time postseason record of 21-2 during the last eight seasons and 11-1 record during the last four.
+The Falcons have won six GNAC Tournament titles in the last nine seasons, while combining for an all-time postseason record of 30-10 during the last nine seasons and 10-2 record during the last four.

 In 2016-17, the Falcons finished with a 23-5 overall record and secured the top seed in the GNAC Tournament thanks to a 16-2 mark in league play.
 In his 10th year at the helm, Oliver led the Falcons to the championship for the sixth-straight year in a row and a berth in the NCAA Tournament.
 During the winter, AMC went unbeaten at home, 15-0, and tallied five 100 point+ games, including a 101-83 win over Lasell in the GNAC Championship.
 From January to February, the team posted an impressive record of 17-1 as well as ran-off a season-best nine-game winning streak.